microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-update-assignment-gradefortool.md

 # Update assignment and grade data

 Education institutions have custom tools to update assignment and grade data.
-For example, a user might need to create an assignment or update a grade (outcome) with a custom tool for students to submit them.
-You can use education APIs in Microsoft Graph to update assignments and grades.
+For example, a teacher might need to make an update to an assignment before students submit them, or make a change to a grade (outcome) by using a custom tool.

 Before you can update data, you must get the relevant class and member information.